 Difference Between Fire Service Companies

-What's the difference between one fire businesses to another?
+What's the difference between one fire business to another?

 Don't all fire companies test to the same fire safety standard AS1851?

-However this is far from the case.
-An experienced fire technician inspecting a fire extinguisher has to take in account date the building was approved, installation standard AS2444 in talking about fire extinguishers and then AS1851.
+However, this is far from the case.
+An experienced fire technician inspecting a fire extinguisher has to take into account the date the building was approved, installation standard AS2444 in talking about fire extinguishers, and then AS1851.
 Some of these tests or checks are visual and can only be picked up with time performing fire extinguisher services.
 Like anything in life the more practice the better you are.

 Fire servicing done on your building, Instant Quote Now - https://www.fcfnational.com.au/self-quoting.html